 Therefore, a more common definition of stream restoration is to improve physical, chemical and biological functions of a stream system.
 Physical functions that might be improved are reduction in bank erosion and a self-sustaining water and sediment movement that does not require human intervention (such as dredging).
 Chemical function improvements might include higher water quality and greater removal of impurities as the water flows through the channel.
 Augmentations to biological function might be an expansion of habitat for diverse species, such as fish, aquatic insects and other wildlife.

-natural channel design and streambank bioengineering, our stream restoration projects stabilize and repair degraded streambanks, while returning streams to a more self-sustaining and stable form.
+natural channel design our stream restoration projects stabilize and repair degraded streambanks by returning a stream to its more self-sustaining and stable form.

 When designed correctly, these projects require less maintenance, blend into and become part of the natural landscape over time, and ultimately reduce overall costs.